 - Function with fewer geographic restrictions

 - Scale their growing operations more quickly

-These benefits that organizations are realizing frequently extend to the sales and lead generation agents making all of those calls on a daily basis.
-Convoso customer George Mueller, VP of Sales at NextGen Leads, noted that after switching to remote at the beginning of the pandemic in March 2020, they saw an increase in productivity.
+These benefits that organizations are realizing frequently extend to the sales and lead generation agents making all of those calls on a daily basis in an outbound operation.
+Convoso customer George Mueller, VP of Sales at NextGen Leads, noted that after switching to remote at the beginning of the pandemic back in March 2020, they saw an increase in productivity.

 Perhaps this ought to be as unsurprising as those organizational efficiencies described above.
 After all, the absence of a commute, a better work-life balance, and an increase in flexibility are all benefits that call center workers pay back into operations with increased productivity and efficiency.

 How to Equip Your Virtual Call Center

 Of course, reaping the rewards of these benefits isn’t as simple as snapping your fingers.
 There are no magic words you can say to suddenly enjoy a high-performing work-from-home call center.
 But with the right support and know-how you can rapidly increase the time that it takes to get there.
 As Convoso Chief Product Officer Bobby Hakimi says about transitioning to a virtual call center: “It’s simpler than you think.”